terrykwon/SendBird-JavaScript/README.md

 * Now we support both React Native and NodeJS.

-## Manual download
+### Manual download

-You can download JS SDK Files [here](https://github.com/smilefam/SendBird-SDK-JavaScript).
+Or, you can manually download the JS SDK files [here](https://github.com/smilefam/SendBird-SDK-JavaScript).

 ## Previous versions